-When the SKEW approaches zero, the distribution is symmetric in good approximation.
+As the SKEW approaches zero, the distribution becomes approximately symmetric.

-Number1, Number2, Number3, etc. are the values to be evaluated.
+Number1, Number2, Number3, etc., are the values to be evaluated.
 Empty cells, text and logical values are ignored.

-At least three values have to be given, otherwise the function returns a #DIV/0! error value.
+At least three values have to be specified, otherwise the function returns a #DIV/0! error value.

 This function does not accept value pairs (x value and y value) as arguments, but only the values of the distribution.
-Duplicate values must be repeated in the argument list accordingly (see example).
+If the same values appear multiple times, they must be repeated in the argument list accordingly (see example).